covanalytics/covdataplot/README.md

 differences in along continuous, diverging, or discrete scales.
 These color palettes were borrowed from [R Color Brewer’s palettes](https://r-graph-gallery.com/38-rcolorbrewers-palettes.html).
-All of the color palettes are printed below.

 ``` r
 covdata_palette_colors <- list(